ProfessionalLinuxUsersGroup/course-books/docs/lac/syllabus.md

 It has been put together with care by a number of ProLUG group members referencing original instructional materials produce by Scott Champine (het_tanis).

-The content is version controlled with Git and stored here: <https://github.com/ProfessionalLinuxUsersGroup/lac/>
+The content is version controlled with Git and stored here: <https://github.com/ProfessionalLinuxUsersGroup/course-books>

 Furthermore, the book has been built with mdbook for ease of navigation.
 Be sure to try the search functionality.

 **Course Description:**

-This course addresses how the Linux systems work for administration level tasks inside a corporate environment.
+This course addresses how Linux systems work for administration level tasks inside a corporate environment.
 This course will explore everything from the administration of a Linux server and fundamental command line tasks to advanced topics such as patching and web administration.